Your Cart is empty

 As you can understand, if these internal parasites (worms) are not managed or controlled the cycle gets worse and worse, as the egg count in the manure increases.

 Internal Parasites are a significant threat to the health of horses.
-The horse is susceptible to numerous internal parasites and may harbor several species of worms at any given time.
+The horse is susceptible to numerous internal parasites and may harbour several species of worms at any given time.

 The effects of internal parasites are more evident in young and malnourished horses.
 The effects of internal parasites on a horse range from not putting on weight, dull coat, reduced appetite, mild colic or anxiety and an itchy tail base.
 If left untreated symptoms can progress to include diarrhoea, anaemia, lethargy, susceptibility to infections, sores, coughing and colic.